Updated March 14, 2023

-In the domain of cybersecurity, vulnerability assessment comes at the top of the list while one thinks of securing their system.
-There are several vulnerability scanners available in the market to serve the enterprises better.
+In the cybersecurity domain, vulnerability assessment comes at the top of the list while securing their system.
+There are several vulnerability scanners available in the market to serve enterprises better.
 Coming to the network scanning part, we have tools like Nexpose, Nessus and so on that help us to identify the existing vulnerability in the network.
-On the bottom of all these scanners, runs an amazing tool called Nmap.
-Nmap is the root of all these applications which actually makes the outcome of Nmap to be presented in a graphical manner.
+On the bottom of all these, scanners run an amazing tool called Nmap.
+Nmap is the root of all these applications, which actually makes the outcome of Nmap to be presented graphically.
 In this article, we will discuss Nmap Commands.

 What is Nmap?

 - Nmap may be defined as the inbuilt tool in Kali Linux that is used to scan the network to identify the vulnerability so that it could be remediated.
 There are various kinds of details that Nmap offers after scanning the target.

 - It actually finds out the active or open ports which run any service on it.
-Nmap used ICMP ping to identify the speed of communication from the server and based on the speed, it performs the port scanning.
+Nmap used ICMP ping to identify the speed of communication from the server and its speed; it performs the port scanning.

-- Nmap is capable to make customs scan based on the requirements, It also makes it very easy to scan all the available ports in case if the outcome has to include as much detail as it can.
+- Nmap can make customs scan based on the requirements; It also makes it very easy to scan all the available ports in case the outcome has to include as much detail as it can.

-- Nmap can also be defined as the network vulnerability scanner that identifies the services running on different ports and if they are having any weakness that could be exploited by malicious users.
+- Nmap can also be defined as the network vulnerability scanner that identifies the services running on different ports and if they are having any weakness that malicious users could exploit.

-- In addition to the service details, it will also give a brief if the version of the service has any kind of vulnerability.
+- In addition to the service details, it will also give a brief if the service version has any kind of vulnerability.
 One can also perform OS footprinting using Nmap.
 Based on the type of scan, the result produced by it ensured accuracy.

-Below we will see some of the important Nmap commands that will be used to perform the scan in the desired manner.
+Below we will see some of the important commands that will be used to perform the scan in the desired manner.